Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

 Despite the spatial and temporal profiles of energy and vortex density indicating turbulent behavior, the onset of turbulence after the condensate spins down requires further investigation.
 We analyze the temporal behavior of the kinetic energy components and observe that the incompressible kinetic energy (associated with vortex flow) initially dominates but decreases as the condensate spins down without rotational forcing to inject vortices into the system.
 The quantum pressure energy, which is not associated with the velocity flow of the condensate, becomes dominant over the incompressible component.
 The spin-down time marks the crossover point where the quantum pressure component surpasses the incompressible component, beyond which Kolmogorov turbulence is observed in the condensate.
 This finding contrasts with turbulent decay in self-gravitating condensates, as reported in Ref.~\cite{Sivakumar2025}, where the dominance of the quantum pressure component indicates the absence of turbulence.
 This discrepancy is attributed to differences in the turbulent decay mechanisms.
 In the self-gravitating case, the decay of incompressible kinetic energy results from the instantaneous expulsion of vortex structures, whereas in the spin-down case, it arises from more gradual vortex decay.
 Despite reaching the spin-down time, vortices persist in the condensate (see Fig.~\ref{fig:denprofile_nr}) for a sufficient duration to undergo an energy cascade and exhibit turbulent behavior.

 Although glitch events are explained by the transfer of angular momentum \cite{ANDERSON1975}, analyzing the onset of turbulence and the dynamics of quantized vortices is required to fully understand the transport of kinetic energy components, which, in turn, enables a new perspective on vortex depinning.
 The evolution of net energy transport between the kinetic components, shown in Fig.~\ref{fig:nr_exchange}, provides critical insight into the post-spin-down dynamics and explains the persistence of vortex flow.
 The energy exchange between the compressible--quantum pressure and incompressible--compressible components does not significantly influence the turbulent dynamics.
 However, the energy exchange between the incompressible and quantum pressure components, denoted $E_{\mathrm{ex}}^{iq}$, is initially negative, indicating energy transfer from the incompressible to the quantum pressure component.
-After the condensate spins down, $E_{\mathrm{ex}}^{iq} \to 0$, as no further incompressible energy is transferred to quantum pressure.
+After the condensate spins down, the exchange becomes positive, indicating a transfer from quantum pressure to incompressible component and at later times $E_{\mathrm{ex}}^{iq} \to 0$, as no further incompressible energy is transferred to quantum pressure.
 For sufficiently short spin-down times [see Fig.~\ref{fig:nr_exchange}(a)--(b)], the exchange energy becomes positive, indicating an injection of incompressible energy from the quantum pressure component.
 This secondary injection mechanism sustains turbulent behavior in the condensate, even after the loss of rotational forcing, which explains the existence of vortex flow after the spin-down time is reached.
 For longer spin-down times, the peak of the secondary injection diminishes, reducing the intensity of turbulence.